Primary Care Family Psychology Track

 developing collaborative skills in working with other health care providers

 Second year fellows

 develop and apply more advanced family therapy and collaboration skills

 become more involved in scholarship, teaching and supervisory activities with medical students, medical residents, and psychology interns

 gain experience and knowledge in their identified specialty area

 Specific Training Experiences: Primary Care Family Psychology Track

 Each of our fellowship tracks is designed to give the fellow the opportunity to acquire the needed skills to practice family-oriented health psychology in a primary care setting.
 In all tracks, the focus is on using the biopsychosocial model, collaborative clinical care with medical providers, and systems thinking.
 The Primary Care Family Psychology fellows participate together in seminars that highlight the generalist nature of working in primary care and help to hone their clinical, collaborative, academic, and administrative skills.
 The clinical/teaching placements are in three different primary care settings:

 The women’s health fellow specializes in providing consultation, assessment, and treatment to women's health patients and their families.
-Close collaboration with medical providers is an essential component of the clinical care.
-The fellow provides individual, couples, and family therapy in a general obstetrics and gynecology clinic targeting underserved patients, and psychoeducational groups and brief consultation and counseling for women and couples attending a specialty-care clinic for infertility.
-The fellow also sees patients at Strong Family Therapy Services.
+Close collaboration with a team of clinicians--including medical clinicians, social workers, and nutritionists-- is an essential component of the role.
+The fellow provides individual, couples, and family therapy to a largely underserved population in a clinic that provides general obstetrics and gynecology, high-risk pregnancy, and chronic pelvic pain care, among other services.
+The fellow also provides psychoeducational groups and brief consultation and counseling for women and couples attending a specialty care Fertility Clinic.
+The fellow may choose to participate in women's health-related supervision, teaching and research.

 Family Medicine / Geriatric Internal Medicine